TL;DR

 AI in consulting

-However, AI’s potential as a decision support tool comes in especially handy in consulting, for example, fast-tracking data analysis and automating other tasks.
+However, AI’s potential as a decision support tool comes in especially handy in consulting.
+For example, it could help to fast-track data analysis and automate other daily tasks.
+If you’re an aspiring MBA consultant, it’s important therefore to look out for MBA programs that address the need for AI skills in consulting.

 “So, we introduced AI and Consultative Decision-Making, which serves as a hands-on laboratory to give students experience using generative AI in an advisory and decision-making capacity.”